The best life is a God First life

 Seeding Social Media

-I view Social media as farmland.
-Farmland with equal opportunity to spread good seeds, good thoughts, praise, accolades and, the message of Christ.
-We can just as easily spread seeds that lift each other up as we can spread the seeds of Satan.
+I view Social media as farmland, farmland with equal opportunity to spread good seeds, good thoughts, praise, laughter, accolades, and the message of Christ.
+We can just as easily spread seeds that build each other up as we can spread the seeds of Satan.

-We need to keep in mind the things we like, share and say on these platforms are an extension of ourselves.
-I would love to see social media inundated with uplifting posts, shares, and likes by good people wanting to make positive change.
+We need to keep in mind the things we like, share, and say on these platforms are an extension of ourselves.
+Wouldn’t you love to see social media inundated with uplifting posts, shares, and likes by good people wanting to make positive change?
+It starts with us.

 If we’re not planting good seeds in the farmland, the seeds of weeds Satan plants will take over the land.